Generalized Groves of Neural Additive Models: Pursuing transparent and accurate machine learning models in finance: Generalized groves of neural additive models

 where $f_{V}$ is parametrized by a FCNN.
 In the case of $U=\emptyset$, $g$ reduces to a FCNN; in the case of $V=\emptyset$, $g$ reduces to a LaLR.
 An example of the architecture with two linear features and two nonlinear features is shown in Figure~\ref{fig:GNML}.
 The new architecture \eqref{eq:GNML} improve NAMs by including linear components, and allowing complex interactions between nonlinear components, but at the expense of neglecting potential sparse additive forms in nonlinear components.
 This will be explored later on.

 Consequently, we need an algorithm to distinguish between linear and nonlinear components.
 In our empirical experiments, we have found that in many datasets, only a few features exhibit nonlinear behaviors, suggesting that we could use a forward stepwise selection method to distinguish linear from nonlinear features.
 The procedure is summarized in Algorithm~\ref{alg:forward_selection}.
 A backward stepwise selection is certainly another option and will be similar.
 The worst case scenario of the forward selection algorithm requires $\frac{p(p-1)}{2}$ times of training.
 But, as we will see in empirical experiments, this could happen early.
 For problems with large $p$, it may be applied after feature selection.
-As the focus of this paper is not on general feature selection, we will not discuss further.
-However, we would like to highlight that a feature reduction can be effective, but neglects the fact that a feature can be both linear and important.
-As an example, the sales of a product are closely tied to the binary feature holiday, which is often represented in a linear fashion in NNs.
-In this instance, a linear component is crucial.
-Thus, selection algorithms may be able to exclude this component, as opposed to general selection methods.
-In addition, this algorithm can be used as a starting point for other interactions detection methods, such as \cite{yang2021gami,lou2013accurate}.
+As the focus of this paper is not on general feature selection, we will not discuss it further.

 The forward selection algorithm provides an efficient method of distinguishing linear components from nonlinear ones.
 This method is helpful for reducing the dimensionality of nonlinear features and serves as an initialization method for more complicated models, as we will discuss below.
 We should clarify that \eqref{eq:GNML} is a stage on the way from NAMs to GGNAMs, in order to demonstrate the process.